levi2401/che525Instrumentation/README.md

 PIT525A: This is a radar-level sensor that allows for level sensing.

-PIT525B: Hydrostatic pressure transmitter to sense levels.
+PIT525B: Hydrostatic pressure transmitter to measure liquid level in a tank.

 Tag | Manufacturer | Model | Process Parameters
 :---:|:---:|:---: |:---: